When news happens send us your pictures, video and views. Text BE to 80360 or contact us by email

 THE chief constable of Dorset Police has resigned after eight years in charge.

-Martin Baker's tenure as the top officer in the county comes to an end after 38 years as a police officer and he said he “feels the time is right”.
+Martin Baker’s tenure comes to an end after 38 years as a police officer and he said he “feels the time is right”.

-The resignation comes after the chief constable presided over the Olympic sailing events in Dorset and they passed without any major incidents.
+The resignation comes after the he presided over incident-free Olympic sailing events in Dorset.

-He also worked at West Mercia Constabulary, Gwent Police and Gloucester Constabulary.
+He worked at West Mercia Constabulary, Gwent Police and Gloucester Constabulary.

 “He has always maintained that buildings and other things would be sacrificed before people and he has been true to his word.”